- Home

 - Mendoza

-- Regular Tour of High Mountain Adventure
+- Regular Tour through the High Mountain Adventure

 This itinerary through the mountains of Mendoza offers one of the most scenic and exciting experiences in the Andean region, combining spectacular landscapes, impressive geological formations, and historical landmarks that celebrate the connection between Argentina and Chile.
-The journey takes in mountain trails, natural viewpoints, and places full of cultural and spiritual significance.
+The journey traverses mountain trails, natural viewpoints, and places full of cultural and spiritual significance.

 Villavicencio Caracoles Viewpoint